Pre-training vision models for the classification of alerts from wide-field time-domain surveys: Further model comparisons

 To describe a model's computational cost, we evaluate the speed at which a model runs inference and the memory requirements to do so.
 These are critical considerations as the computer systems running survey pipelines have limited computational resources and, in certain scenarios, models can bottleneck the speed at which alerts are relayed to the community, adversely affecting time-sensitive science cases (e.g., multi-messenger astronomy).
 Furthermore, vision models are typically trained and designed to run on graphics processing units (GPUs) which very efficiently handle image inputs.
 However, most survey computer systems are not equipped with GPUs and are thus forced to run these vision models on central processing units (CPUs).
 We report runtime measurements as the image throughput for each model architecture running on both a GPU and a CPU.
 Throughput is the number of alerts in the test split divided by the time it takes to compute predictions for each of them using a batch size of 32 and 32-bit floating point precision.
 The GPU tests use an NVIDIA A30 GPU and the CPU tests use 12 cores of an Intel Xeon Gold 6338 CPU.
 The memory usage is measured as the peak GPU memory usage during the inference test.
 The numbers we report are the medians of three trials.

 Table~\ref{tab:comp} shows the results of the computational cost analysis.
-We find that the MaxViT requires substantially more memory and inference time compared to the other architectures.
+The MaxViT shows a large computational burden: 20.2$\times$ and 3.2$\times$ slower on CPU throughput than the ConvNeXt and the custom CNN, respectively, while also requiring 16.7$\times$ and 3.0$\times$ more memory.
 This is a product of the attention mechanisms used in the model which introduce large intermediate feature maps whose memory footprint scales roughly quadratically with the spatial dimensions of the input \citep{Dosovitskiy+2020, Tu+2022}.
 These costs are intrinsic to the MaxViT design as it is predominantly driven by these costly attention layers.
 The ConvNeXt achieves the best throughput and memory efficiency, despite having more trainable parameters than the custom CNN.
+Quantitatively, the ConvNeXt is 6.4$\times$ faster on CPU throughput and uses 5.5$\times$ less memory.
 The cost advantage of the ConvNeXt stems from numerous factors of its design; here we highlight two.
 The first is that the ConvNeXt adopts ``depthwise convolutions" in which each channel input into a layer is convolved independently with its own kernel, rather than all channels being jointly processed as in a traditional convolutional layer.
 This is followed by a ``pointwise convolution" which uses a $1\times1$ kernel to restore the ability to mix information across channels which was prohibited by the depthwise convolution \citep{Chollet+2016, Howard+2017}.
 This dramatically reduces the total number of operations computed relative to an analogous standard convolutional layer.
 The second advantage is that ConvNeXt also adopts a large kernel stride in early convolutional layers which significantly decreases the spatial resolution of the input early on in the model.
-This has the affect of reducing the size of the intermediate feature maps produced within the model, reducing computation and memory requirements in later stages of the model.
+This has the effect of reducing the size of the intermediate feature maps produced within the model, reducing computation and memory requirements in later stages of the model.
 The custom CNN lacks these optimizations.
 Although it could be redesigned to adopt some of them, this illustrates one critical advantage of using off-the-shelf architectures; the design of a model architecture involves highly technical and nuanced choices which can be easily overlooked while still having a strong influence on the model's computational cost.